 Feel free to reach out before you make your final decision to pursue your degree.
 We recognize there are many competing priorities in your life.
 Your family and your work are non-negotiables, so opting to pursue your degree becomes a big decision.
 Let us help you build your college experience to best meet your goals.

 Veterans suffering from post-traumatic stress disorder (PTSD) or depression are at an increased risk for homelessness.
-Todd Vance, PLNU social work alumus and Iraq War veteran, has come up with his own method of fighting PTSD.
+Todd Vance, PLNU social work alumnus and Iraq War veteran, has come up with his own method of fighting PTSD.
 Vance, who is experienced in Muay Thai kickboxing, teaches a mixed martial arts (MMA) class that meets on Saturday mornings at a gym in the North Park area of San Diego.

 Director of Military Programs and Services